Kubrick's Eyes Wide Shut:

 It's only now that I look at FIDELIO and see in it, at the end, #10 as well.

 My interpretation of the film has been on the theatrical Dionysian/mystery religion side.
 In all of Kubrick's films that I've closely examined (I've not done Dr. Strangelove or Full Metal Jacket) we've an underworld journey that is flanked by evergreens, Bill's trip to Somerton anticipated by the wave of the counter ending on an evergreen at his medical office, the taxi ride switching at a mortuary to evergreens, and Bill, seemingly unwittingly, stepping into the real physical spotlight at Somerton which puts the emphasis on him as a special guest to this peculiar metaphysical/psychic territory to which he has been especially invited, but from which he is also specifically forbidden.
 Kubrick gives us the same trip in Lolita to the Enchanted Hunters Hotel, and also with The Shining and the trip to the isolated Overlook.
 With each of these places there is the underworld's anticipation of the trespass, the journeyers expected and welcomed and threatened all at once.
 The terrain excavated by Schnitzler's Traumnovelle and Glück‘s filmic interpretation of it is also underworld and dreamlike.
-This is the initiation of journey of Aeneas as referred to in Barry Lyndon and its ties to Stourhead garden, in which one is warned at the beginning of one's journey, "Begone, you are are uninitiated, begone", but the design is that one should progress and experience the underworld, the knowledge and experience of which can not be taken back with one to the everyday world in any rational fashion, and so by its nature is always private.
+This is the initiation of journey of Aeneas as referred to in Barry Lyndon and its ties to Stourhead garden, in which one is warned at the beginning of one's journey, "Begone, you are are uninitiated, begone", but the design is that one should progress and experience the underworld, the knowledge of which can not be taken back with one to the everyday world in any rational fashion, and so by its nature is always private.

 Schnitzler's Traumnovelle does bring in the Vehmic court, yet still it is in the dreamlike experience as had in Sir Walter Scott's "Anne of Geirestein" in which the entry to the court is had via one's bed, and carries the uncertainty of dreams and the hazy otherworldiness of nightmares so vivid they become reality.

 If Kubrick does associate Bill's Rainbow experience with Number 10 Downing Street (government and elites) via Madame Jojo's, it's to be remembered that in nearly all his films there is the collision between the elite and the common person.
 It was had in Paths of Glory, the upper brass brutally using trench soldiers with no regard for their lives.
-We have it in The Shining with the hotel having once been a hang-out of the elite, and their ghosts still demanding the absolute sacrifice of self of the common servant.
+We have it in The Shining with the hotel having once been a hang-out of the elite and their ghosts still demanding the absolute sacrifice of self of the common servant.
 In Barry Lyndon, Barry does battle with the elites in a vain effort to establish himself among their number and fails.
-They only use him and use him up.
+They only use him for his money.
 Those with wealth and power function as near gods, amoral in the way that dreams and archetypes can be amoral, even seemingly immoral, much like the ways of the impersonal universe the wheels of which appear to so cruelly crush its creatures that quest for justice.

 Google map of location.